chinamike65/hugo-tuolesi/content/book3/book3en.md

 158

-In Tibetan areas, there is a ritual asking for permanent residence, and you can practice according to this ritual.
+In Tibet, there is a ritual asking for permanent residence, and you can practice according to this ritual.

 Now, let's make a simple prayer to ask for the world: First, visualize a lotus throne with a crossed vajra, and then visualize that such a throne is offered to every buddha, buddha and bodhisattva in the food field.
 They all accepted the throne happily; then, visualize yourself in front of the Buddha and Bodhisattva, bowing down respectfully, and asking the Buddha and Bodhisattva to live forever; finally, visualize the Buddha and Bodhisattva on the throne accepting the prayer, agreeing to us, and continuing to live for hundreds of years.
 For a calamity, it will never even pass away.

-(7) All praises and offerings to the devotion branch, asking the Buddha to live in the world to turn the Dharma wheel, repent of all good roots with joy, and dedicate it to sentient beings and the Buddha’s way.
+(7) All praises and offerings to the devotion branch, asking the Buddha to stay in the world and turn the Dharma wheel, repent of all good roots with joy, and dedicate it to sentient beings and the Buddha’s way.

-The last is the dedication factor, which is to dedicate all the good roots and merits generated by the six branches of praise, making offerings, rejoicing, repenting, turning the Dharma wheel, and asking to live in the world to all sentient beings. cause.
+The last is the dedication factor, which is to dedicate all the good roots and merits generated by the six branches of praise, making offerings, rejoicing, repenting, turning the Dharma wheel, and asking to stay in the world to all sentient beings. cause.

 The merits of practice must be dedicated, and all of them must be dedicated to attaining Buddhahood, and dedicating all sentient beings to get rid of suffering and achieve happiness.